An Effective And Money-Saving Alternative To Gathering Records

 There are certain costs associated with issuing a records subpoena, such as drafting the rider, mailing it via certified mail, and paying the custodian of records’ copy and data collection fees.
 However, more often than not, those fees pale in comparison to the time and expense associated with having the client gather all of the records, convey them to their lawyer, who then conveys them to the opposing party’s lawyer.

 There are some other limitations associated with records subpoenas.
 For example, a case does have to be pending for one to be issued, so they will not work in those situations where a global resolution is being negotiated before a case is even filed.
 Also, notice must be provided to the opposing party that the subpoena was issued, and, once the records are obtained, they must be reproduced to the opposing party.
 Thus, there are certain strategic scenarios where it may make more sense to try to obtain the records directly yourself.

-The next time your lawyer asks you to produce a bunch of account statements, think about taking the records subpoena approach.
+The next time your Chicago Family Lawyer asks you to produce a bunch of account statements, think about taking the records subpoena approach.
 You will be glad you did.

 J. Matthew Linstroth is an Associate with Katz & Stefani.